abpframework/abp/docs/en/get-started/microservice.md

 ## Creating a New Solution

-> ABP Commercial startup solution templates have many options for your specific needs.
+> ABP startup solution templates have many options for your specific needs.
 If you don't understand an option that probably means you don't need it.
 We selected common defaults for you, so you can leave these options as they are.

 Assuming that you have [installed and logged in](../studio/installation.md) to the application, you should see the following screen when you open ABP Studio: